mborgerson/wiki-export/wiki/Xbox_Game_Disc.md

     position,(opposite of the “XBOX” text without logo)
     -   4 times a Xbox logo
     -   2 times the word “genuine”
-    -   and in the middel the word ASPnnnn where n is a number
+    -   and in the middle the word ASPnnnn where n is a number

 ''' ASP code ''' ![Detail of the DVD hologram, reflecting the ASP5080 by the flash of the camera. found on a demodisk